top of page

 • You need highly specialized shots

-• The amount of content you need extends multiple months
+• The amount of content deliverables you need extends across multiple platforms

-• You need help creating and implementing a shoot plan to match your companies objectives
+• You need help creating and implementing a shoot plan to match your company's objectives

 • You don’t have access to unique locations or talent

-• When working with a production company, you’re enlisting a team with a process.
+• When working with a production company, you enlist a team with a process.

-• This process includes creative calls with clients and the generation of concepts, style guides, shot lists and production schedules.
+• This process includes creative calls with clients and generating concepts, style guides, shot lists and production schedules.

 • A production company helps source locations and talent.

-• In our case, we have two styled lofts available (included in our fee) — a huge value add for our clients.
+• In our case, we have a fully styled studio included in our fee - a huge value add for our clients.

 • The level of production and efficiency is much higher, and usually so is the quality of each shot because so many eyes have been responsible for creating it.

-• Production companies are able to shoot in multiple styles.
+• Production companies can shoot in multiple styles.

-• Once the shoot is over, the images move right into the next phase of editing — as there is a team to support versus a single person needing to recoup.
+• Once the shoot is over, the images move right into the next editing phase — as there is a team to support versus a single person needing to recoup.
 Clients working with a streamlined production company receive work back within days.

 • Clients can ask questions to account managers throughout the process, ensuring they get exactly what they need.